 (d) along which concrete is pumped by means of a pipe attached to, or incorporated within, the boom.

+[Clause 6 inserted in Gazette 24 Aug 2007 p.
+4305-7.]

 7. Crane and hoist operation, classes of high risk work

 (1) For the purposes of the Table item 5, the raising and lowering of a hoist is a single powered operation.